The Well Worn Shoes

 • Find Out More Here

-Window Panes wasn’t a shop I was looking for, but I stumbled on to this shop when I stayed at the Ivy Manor Inn.
-They offer fun and functional items for your home.
+Window Panes wasn’t a shop I was looking for, but I stumbled into it years ago when I stayed at the Ivy Manor Inn, and it’s been my number one ever since.
+They offer fun and functional items for your home — think curated, beautiful, and a little bit unexpected.
 I bought a Gardenia perfume here (I collect perfumes from my travels) and a few small John Muir and National Park books.
-It’s also a great place to window shop and to get home decor inspiration.
+It’s also a great place to window-shop and get home decor inspiration.
+Greg and Julie Veilleux opened Window Panes Home & Garden in 1994 and recently celebrated their 30th anniversary.
+The shop is housed in a gorgeous 1930s Arts and Crafts-style building right across from the Village Green, and they feature products from over a dozen local Maine artists.
+This place is a Bar Harbor institution and my personal favorite shop in town.

 Tips For Shopping In Acadia: